 “I am also an enormous admirer of the male body, with its strength and power.
 Nevertheless, like a landscape, the male body possesses a certain vulnerability.
 Therefore, I combined my two passions in a large format photography book as an artistic celebration of the two forms.

-In many ways, while this book is a celebration of all men, it is also a tribute to each of these men who generously participated with their openness and willingness to transform and become a work of art.
+“In many ways, while this book is a celebration of all men, it is also a tribute to the models.
+In every case, they participated with openness and a willingness to transform and become a work of art.”

 “These square format images feature in the centre of the book.
 They have a texture and grain that digital technology doesn’t necessarily allow, revealing a raw beauty.
-Mother Nature has the best attributes for these outdoor shots and I didn’t need to interfere.
-The light is all natural.